Bruc3U/Divorce_Analysis/README.md

 ![image](https://github.com/Bruc3U/Divorce_Analysis/assets/142362478/74a0edd8-2a14-45ca-8556-78675b3a3645)

-With the married cluster being tight we can conclude that the questions really captured the predictability of such actions.<br>
+We can observe two clusters.
+The first cluster represents the spread of married couples.
+A tight cluster, in this case, tells us the data did a better job at predicting married couples.<br>
-On the other hand, the second cluster, the divorced one seems to be sparse and less grouped.
+On the other hand, the second cluster seems to be sparse and less grouped.
 This reflects the data limitation previously stated.<br>
 Indeed, we do not have any additional information about the context of those couples.
 We do not know their age, history, job, social status...<br>
 This limits our analysis greatly and is reflected in our final thoughts.